earth-month-banner-2

 Saturday Farmers Market9am - 1pmTD Future Cities CentreShop and eat sustainably with all sorts of fresh, local foods and goods.

-Garden Market10am - 5pmGarden Market Store AreaPick up all kinds of great locally made (and grown) gifts and garden goodies.
+Shop: Evergreen Garden Market9am - 5pmGarden Market Store AreaPick up all kinds of great locally made (and grown) gifts and garden goodies.

 Art Installation: Fool's Gold by Laura Fedynyszyn, presented in partnership with the Invasive Species CentreAlways onYoung CentreExploring the current and fragile state of southern Ontario’s aquatic ecosystems.